-In the entertainment market, future development of game content is expected through the functional enhancement of various devices, including mobile devices and video game consoles, and the rollout of next generation communication systems.
-In conjunction with the changing times, the preference for enriching daily life through full and abundant experiences in personal spending has been strengthened.
-Furthermore, new experiences through game content are being offered in various ways, including eSports, which is regarded as a form of sports competition and is becoming well-known to a wide range of users and attracting more and more fans.
+In the entertainment market, future development of game content is expected through the functional enhancement of various devices, including mobile devices and video game consoles, and the spread of next generation communication systems.
+The ways in which content is enjoyed is becoming increasingly diversified, such as increased attention and growing fan bases for the eSports space, which treat video games as sports competitions, and gameplay videos.